ThomasHadner/EntwurfIntegrierterSchaltungen_Hadner/README.md

 # Entwurf Integrierter Schaltungen

-Entwickelte Schaltung zur PWM Detektion in der KV Entwurf Integrierter Schaltungen von Hadner Thomas
+Demodulator for RC Receiver with different Outputs by Hadner Thomas